Department

 The Research Center for Structural Thermodynamics is devoted specifically to chemical thermodynamics dealing with various types of condensed matter, including hard materials such as high-Tc superconductors, soft materials such as liquid crystals, and rather complex systems such as adsorbed monolayers.
 We are particularly interested in "Order and Disorder" created by subtle balance of various intermolecular interactions.

-A physical chemistry group in the Museum of Osaka University is mainly working on the structure and dynamics of molecules confined in the nano-space constructed in the solidstate materials, by means of high-resolution solid-state NMR and ESR with other physico-chemical measurements.
-We also aim to develop a new analytical method for the cultural properties in Osaka University.
+A physical chemistry group in the Museum of The University of Osaka is mainly working on the structure and dynamics of molecules confined in the nano-space constructed in the solidstate materials, by means of high-resolution solid-state NMR and ESR with other physico-chemical measurements.
+We also aim to develop a new analytical method for the cultural properties in The University of Osaka.

 Organic Chemistry Division